AndrewLngdn/scrollSound/README.md

 scrollSound
 ===========

-Add audio to specific y-locations on your page.
+A jQuery plugin for adding audio to specific y-locations on your page.

 Demo:
 http://andrewlngdn.herokuapp.com/scroll_sound